-Like the Jameson wellies, this pair from Dubarry are made of leather, so they offer all the same advantages over those made of rubber.
+Like the Jameson wellies, this pair from Dubarry are made of leather but they offer all the same advantages over those made of rubber.
 The Longfords also boast a Gore-Tex lining that will ensure that your feet aren’t just kept dry, but warm too.
 Of particular note are touches like the inner hook that allows wearers to pull them on and off easily, as well as the double buckles that will ensure they can be fitted with extra precision around your calves.

-Muck Boot Women’s Arctic Adventure Boot
+Muck Boots Arctic Adventure Rain Boots

 Those worried about the cold should give these wellies from Muck Boot consideration.
 The Arctic Adventure boots have snug, fleece-lined interiors that are designed to offer warmth and protection in temperatures as low as -30C.
 The 2mm thermal foam insoles will provide additional insulation, while the neoprene cuffs will keep the boots close to your legs, without letting any cold air inside.
 The ideal choice if you’re about to brave the most unforgiving of elements, or plan to spend long hours gardening in the cold.

-Fitflop Wonderfully Tall Wellington Boots
+Fitflop Wonderwelly Tall Wellington Boots